Can’t Delete Files: How to Force Delete a File in Windows

 Solution 4: Try third-party software

+There are innumerable third-party applications and tools for repairing corrupted data that can help you delete locked files.
 Typically, these are lightweight programs with a user-friendly and intuitive interface that even the most inexperienced user can easily navigate.
 Make sure to read the reviews and check for data privacy certificates and policies before downloading and using third-party software.

 Need deleted files back?

 If some mix-up happened and you’ve accidentally deleted files and cleared the recycle bin, then it’s best to consult professionals.
 With great experience in data recovery from all kinds of drives and media storage, we at SalvageData would be happy to offer you a quick and accurate diagnosis of your device.
+Providing top-notch data recovery services of any complexity for nearly two decades already, SalvageData remains trusted by numerous industry experts worldwide, which means you can count on us regardless of the drive model and the amount of data to be restored.